phamaiden/EMASS-auto/README.md

 Automating workflow for EMASS
 ## How to use
 1. First download the [VsCode Action Buttons](https://marketplace.visualstudio.com/items?itemName=seunlanlege.action-buttons) extension
-2. If one doesn't already exist, create a **settings.json** file in the *.vscode* folder of your project directory and copy the following into it:
+2. If one doesn't exist, move the **settings.json** file into the *.vscode* folder of your project directory or copy the following into it:
 ```
     "actionButtons": {
             "defaultColor": "#ff0034", // Can also use string color names.